LuizSantana/POCTest/TabBarComponent/README.md

 ---

-**TabBarComponent** - A modern, composable SwiftUI TabBar solution for iOS applications.
+**TabBarComponent** - A modern, native SwiftUI TabBar solution with IDSDesignSystem integration for iOS applications.